How to repair a cracked foundation

 - Install downspout extensions, if necessary.
 Many downspouts release water too close to the foundation.
 Make sure your downspouts channel water away from the foundation before releasing it.

 Since a cracked foundation of a managed property can cost a lot to repair, it’s best to catch problems early or prevent them entirely.
 Monitor small cracks for growth and contact a foundation repair professional if you see anything suspicious.
+If you have basement or foundation wall cracks in Nashville that need repairing, you can count on USS.

 If the property you manage is in our service area in Middle Tennessee, Southern Kentucky, or Northern Alabama, contact us today for a free inspection and repair estimate.
 We’re here to help!